poosatharun/Alphabetical-sign-language-detection/README.md

 - **OpenCV**: OpenCV is an open-source computer vision and machine learning software library.
 - **Scikit-learn**: Scikit-learn is a simple and efficient tools for predictive data analysis.

-Make sure to install these frameworks by following the installation instructions provided in the [Getting Started](#getting-started) section before running the project.
+Make sure to install these frameworks

 ## Getting Started